benj-h/benj-h/README.md

   - ⚙️ Back-end development
   - 🛠️ Hardware hacking
-  - 🐧 FOSS and Linux development
+  - 🐧 Open-source and Linux development
   - 🔬 ... and whichever curiosity I've been digging into lately

 - 📚 Languages I'm learning at the moment: